Why Use Email Subdomains for Email Marketing – Benefits and Best Practices

 Email subdomains and their role in Email marketing

 The main purpose of separating different types of your business communication using multiple subdomains is to protect the IP and sender reputation of the root.
-These factors contribute to high Email delivery rate which most likely sits at the top of your Email marketing strategy priorities list, along with conversion.
+These factors contribute to a high Email delivery rate which most likely sits at the top of your Email marketing strategy priorities list, along with conversion.

 Besides, different addresses will provide you with more detailed metrics once you create a subdomain for Email marketing, for individual teams, events, or departments.
 Subdomains are perfect for any business niche and they allow you to sort your communication according to any criteria you like.